 Peer Group and Benchmarking.
 At least annually, the Compensation Committee, with the assistance of Meridian, conducts a review of a peer group used for executive compensation comparisons to ensure all peer companies remain an appropriate basis for comparison.
 In selecting peer companies, the Compensation Committee aims to identify companies with similar characteristics to our Company.
 Specifically, we look for peer group companies that are in the retail industry or another related industry, have a strong consumer brand, are profitable and growing and are of a comparable size (based on revenue, operating income and market capitalization).
-Based on these criteria, the bebe stores, inc. Cache, Inc. The Finish Line, Inc. lululemon athletica inc. Movado Group, Inc. Under Armour, Inc. Body Central Corp.
-Crocs, Inc. G-III Apparel Group, Ltd. Steven Madden, Ltd Oxford Industries, Inc. The Wet Seal, Inc. The Buckle, Inc. Destination Maternity Corporation K-Swiss Inc. Maidenform Brands, Inc. rue21, inc. Zumiez Inc.
+Based on these criteria, the bebe stores, inc. Body Central Corp.
+The Buckle, Inc. Cache, Inc. Crocs, Inc. Destination Mate